WDR/WDR/reference/wdr.config.hasChnages.md

 #### Result

-1 (true) if there are any unsaved changes in current session, 0 otherwise.
+1 (true) if there are any unsaved changes in current session, 0 (false) otherwise.

 ### Examples